How to record voice and other sounds on iPhone using Voice Memos app

 Today you learned how to record important moments of life using the pre-installed Voice Memos app for iPhone.
 This is a solution to save your time and energy, which you can start using right now.

 Take the habit of recording audio, instead of typing on the keyboard.
+Audio to text app is the best way to save your time.
 And leave the rest for Audext!
 It will transcribe all the voice memos to text online in minutes leaving you a lot of time for more important work.

 Katrin runs her own podcast show, and interested in best ways to transcribe audio recordings into text.